ameer22l7555/personal-finance-tracker/README.md

 python main.py
 ```

+### Managing Transactions

+1. Enter a description, amount, and select the transaction type (Income/Expense)
+2. Click "Add Transaction" to record the transaction
+3. Use the search box to filter transactions
+4. View your total income, expenses, and net balance at the top

+### Saving and Loading Data

+The application allows you to save your financial data and load it later:

+- **Save Data**: Go to File > Save to save your current financial data to a JSON file
+- **Load Data**: Go to File > Load to load previously saved financial data
+- **Export to CSV**: Go to File > Export to CSV to export your transactions to a CSV file
+- **Import from CSV**: Go to File > Import from CSV to import transactions from a CSV file

 ## Features

 ### Transaction Management
 - Add new transactions with description, amount, and type (Income/Expense)
 - View transaction history in a sortable table
 - Real-time balance updates with animations
+- Search and filter transactions

 ### Financial Overview
 - View total income, expenses, and net balance
 - Interactive charts showing income vs expenses
 - Transaction distribution visualization

+### Data Persistence
+- Save financial data to JSON files
+- Load previously saved data
+- Export transactions to CSV format
+- Import transactions from CSV files

 ## Contributing